DevT02/PointMutationRemover/README.md

 Console.WriteLine(test);
 ```

-# WARNINGS
+# How to use
-You might have to re-drag the file into the fixer until it becomes 0.
-I'm still working on a fix for this.
+Drag and drop exe file protected with point mutations.
+Use de4dot to clean the file, then re-use the point remover.

 # Help?
 You could always open an issue and i will happily look into it.
 Or you could DM me (check my github homepage)